 Assets are classified in their entirety based on the lowest level of input that is significant to the fair value measurement.
-As at September 30, 2018 and December 31, 2017, the Company's cash and cash equivalents are categorized as Level 1.
-There were no financial instruments categorized as Level 2 or 3.
+As of December 31, 2017, the Company's Cash and Cash Equivalents are categorized as Level 1 measurement.
+Fair value of other financial assets is determined based on transaction value and is categorized as Level 1 measurement.